Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

     import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

-<p class="firstLetter">Type 5's are know as the "observer" or the "investigator".
-They are known for their analytical and intellectual abilities.
-They are often introverted and reserved, preferring to spend their time alone or with a small group of like-minded individuals.
-Type 5s are driven by a need to understand the world around them, and they seek knowledge and expertise in their areas of interest.</p>
+<p class="firstLetter">Dubbed as the "observer" or the "investigator," Type 5s stand out for their analytical prowess and intellectual depth.
+These individuals often exhibit introverted tendencies, cherishing their time in solitude or with a select few who share their thirst for knowledge.
+Driven by a deep need to comprehend the complexities of the world, Type 5s immerse themselves in their chosen fields, seeking to master the knowledge and skills they find most intriguing.</p>

 <br>
 <Carousel type={5} gridDisplay={true}/>